nyurik/kibana-vega-vis/README.md

         // Index name
         "index": "logstash-*",

-        // Use current dashboard search string and time range filter with the "@timestamp" field.
+        // Use current dashboard context (e.g. search string),
+        // and time range filter with the "@timestamp" field.
-        // Set value to true to ignore the time filter "%context_query%": "@timestamp",
+        "%context%": true,
+        "%timefield%": "@timestamp",

         // TIP: request can be copied from the debug view of another visualizer
         // You can try this query in Kibana Dev tools (hardcode or remove the `%...%` values first)